Frequently Asked Questions

 A. Part-time application forms can be found on-line through the Form Library at www.StudentAidBC.ca.
 It is a fillable form which is designed to be completed online and then printed, signed, and dated.
 Completed forms should be delivered to the UFV Financial Aid and Awards office for processing.

 A. Yes.
 The application form for Adult Upgrading Grant (AUG) can be found on-line.
 It is a “fillable” form which is designed to be completed on-line and then printed, signed and dated.
-Completed forms should be delivered to the Financial Aid & Awards office for processing.
+Completed forms should be delivered to the Financial Aid & Awards office for processing. *NEW* Proof of income such as a copy of your CRA Notice of Assessment or T4 slips, pay stubs, ROE's or other proof of income if you have not filed must be attached to the application.

 Instructions for accessing the fillable form: